JOEL -

 Despite some cultural miscommunications that remain, black Latter-day Saints enjoy opportunities in all phases of Church activity, including missionary work, quorum leadership, bishoprics, and stake presidencies, along with other members.

 Historically, General authorities of the LDS Church have recommended against inter-racial marriage, but have never condemned it.
-They have taught that successful marriage is most likely to occur when the participants are of the same racial background generally, and of somewhat the same economic and social and educational background.

 Here is what LDS Church President, Spencer W. Kimball taught: